Connect with others who understand.

 Two types of tremors are common in MS: intention tremor and postural tremor.

-An intention tremor usually gets worse when you’re moving purposefully, such as reaching out to grab an object.
+An intention tremor usually gets worse when you’re moving purposefully, like when you reach out to grab an object.
 A postural tremor can happen when you’re supporting your body against gravity — so you’d shake while standing or sitting up, but not as much when lying down.

 4. Speech Challenges

-Speech problems can result if there is damage in the parts of the brain that control physical speaking or the cognitive processes to choose your words.
-Dysarthria is the name given to ataxia of speech.
+“Having speech problems.
+How do I increase my volume?” one MyMSTeam member asked.
+Speech problems can be the result of damage in the parts of the brain that control physical speech or the processes that your brain uses to choose your words.
+Dysarthria is the name given to ataxia that affects speech.
 Dysarthria is caused by abnormal coordination of the muscles and nerves that move your mouth, tongue, and diaphragm.

 Changes in speaking with MS can include: